scionproto/scion/doc/glossary.rst

       End host is preferred where the focus is (physical or virtual) machines and the software running on them, and endpoint is used otherwise.

+   Interface ID
+      An interface ID is the AS-local identifier for an inter-domain link.

+      The interface ID is an arbitrary 16-bit number between 1 and 65535, assigned without external coordination by the operator of the AS.

    ISD
    Isolation Domain

       An Isolation Domain (ISD) is a set of participating :term:`ASes <AS>`.
       ISDs can overlap, i.e. ASes can participate in multiple ISDs.

-      An ISD represents a scope for Certificate Authorities (CAs) in the :term:`Control-Plane PKI`;
+      An ISD represents a scope for :term:`CAs <CA>` in the :term:`Control-Plane PKI`;
       CAs can issue certificates exclusively to ASes in their ISD.

       At the same time Isolation Domains also serve as a local routing domain.